Diocese of Green Bay: 1868 to 1885

-In 1868, Pope Pius IX erected the Diocese of Green Bay and named Monsignor Joseph Melcher of the Diocese of St. Louis as its first bishop.
+In 1868, Pope Pius IX erected the Diocese of Green Bay and named Joseph Melcher of the Diocese of St. Louis as its first bishop.
 When Melcher arrived in the new diocese, there were 16 priests and a Catholic population of 40,000 people.
-By the end of his term as bishop, the number of priests had increased to 56 and the Catholic population increased to 60,000.
-Melcher also began preparing for the erection of the new cathedral.
+By the end of his term as bishop, the number of priests had increased to 56 and the Catholic population increased to 60,000.In 1869, the Franciscan Sisters of Christian Charity was founded in Silver Lake.

 Although the Green Bay area had many French-Canadian Catholic residents, new settlements were populated by other European immigrants pouring into Wisconsin.
 These immigrants then formed their own ethnic churches.
 Melcher died in 1873.

-In 1875, Monsignor Francis Krautbauer from the Diocese of Buffalo was appointed by Pope Pius IX to succeed Melcher as bishop of Green Bay.
-During Krautbauer's ten years in Green Bay, the Catholic population increased from 60,000 to 70,000, the number of churches from 92 to 126, and the number of priests from 63 to 96.
-By 1880, the diocese had 44 parochial schools with over 5,000 students.
+In 1875, Francis Krautbauer from the Diocese of Buffalo was appointed by Pope Pius IX to succeed Melcher as bishop of Green Bay.During Krautbauer's ten years in Green Bay, the Catholic population increased from 60,000 to 70,000, the number of churches from 92 to 126, and the number of priests from 63 to 96.
+By 1880, the diocese had 44 parochial schools with over 5,000 students.That same year, the Franciscan Sisters opened St. Mary's Hospital in Manitowoc.

 Krautbauer oversaw the planning and construction of St. Francis Xavier Cathedral, laying its cornerstone in 1876 and consecrating it in 1881.
 Krautbauer died in 1885.

 1885 to 1900

 The next bishop of Green Bay was Monsignor Frederick Katzer from Milwaukee, named by Pope Leo XIII in 1886.
 In Katzer's five years as bishop, the number of Catholic schools increased from 44 with 5,292 students in 1886 to 70 schools with 10,785 students in 1891.
-During this period, the growth of the English language in the area gradually weakened the bonds of the ethnic churches.
+During this period, the growth of the English language in the area gradually weakened the bonds of the ethnic churches.The Sisters of the Third Order of St. Francis in 1888 opened St. Vincent's Hospital in Green Bay.
+It is today HSHS St. Vincent Hospital.
 In 1890, Leo XIII appointed Katzer as archbishop of Milwaukee.